Coming From Reality

 I don’t think Sixto Rodriguez, who died in early August, was saying that reality is necessarily preferable to the “artificial” alternative here.
 Merely that no matter how thick the synthetic walls you build around yourself, the real will always break through.
-That’s not realism — at least not in the way that Mark Fisher conceived it in his now-essential missive.
+That’s not realism — at least not in the way that Mark Fisher conceived of it.
 In this case, it’s a refusal of the cynical, exploitative, subjugative logic of a fundamentally insane world.

 Even as he moved on from music and remained relatively unknown in the United States, his music was, in the words of Joe Molloy, “taken up as the soundtrack of South African revolution.
 Considered a revolutionary songwriter like Pete Seeger or Bob Dylan, Rodriguez became South Africa’s best-selling artist, promoting unity, peace and love across the apartheid-torn country.”

 The idea that unity, peace and love could be the reality that capital and state repression can obscure, rearrange, but cannot ultimately overtake, seems quaint at first.
 It also bears something in common with a quote from Matt Colquhoun that I use in my review of Molloy’s Acid Detroit:

 ‘Acid’ is desire, as corrosive and denaturalising multiplicity […] an ideological accelerator through which the new and previously unknown might be found in the politics we mistakenly think we already know, reinstantiating a politics to come.

 The idea of acid communism, as relayed by both Molloy and Fisher, is therefore in part an idea that says reality is up for grabs.